Bad Berneck im Fichtelgebirge: Geography

-The town of Bad Berneck lies on the western edge of the Fichtelgebirge in the Ölschnitz valley, which enters the White Main below the old town or Altstadt.
+The town of Bad Berneck lies on the western edge of the Fichtel Mountains in the Ölschnitz valley, which enters the White Main below the old town or Altstadt.
 The Mainberg (624 m above NN) and Wolfenberg (598 m above NN) are the highest peaks in the parish.

 Neighbouring communities

 Bad Berneck's neighbouring parishes (in clockwise order) are: Gefrees, Goldkronach, Bindlach, Harsdorf, Himmelkron and Marktschorgast.
 The town of Bayreuth is about 13 km from Bad Berneck.

 Sub-divisions

 History

 The exact date of Bad Berneck's foundation is not known, but up to 1057 the place was under the control of the lords of Babenberg and later the counts of Andechs.
 In 1167 Berneck was first mentioned as a castle, built by Ulrich II Walpote of Berneck, without obtaining the approval of the Bishop of Bamberg.

 Until 1202 Berneck was under Bamberg rule.
 From 1203 to 1248 it belonged again to the counts of Andechs-Merania.
 In 1248, following the extinction of House of Merania, it fell to the counts of Orlamünde and in 1341 to the burgraves of Nuremberg (and, later, the margraves of Brandenburg-Bayreuth).
 It is first recorded as a town on 18 November 1357.
 In 1375 Berneck was almost completely burned down and it was destroyed by fire again in 1431 and 1462 during the Hussite Wars.
 Plague and famine also struck the town.